 At Massingill, we work with DCs all over Texas to help you expand and diversify your clinic’s offerings, while keeping you in control of the business you have grown.
 To get started, contact us today.

-What Is Medical Practice Integration?
+What Is Medical Integration?

 Texas law allows doctors of chiropractic to form jointly-operated business entities with physicians.
 Governor Greg Abbott signed SB 679 into law on June 1, 2017.